Oh, My Aching Feet! Caring for Common Foot Problems

 Ankle Sprain

-What is it: An ankle sprain is an injury to the ligaments when the ankle rolls, twists or turns awkwardly.
+What is it: An ankle sprain is an injury to the ligaments when the ankle rolls or twists.
 It’s a common injury, especially in the summer when people tend to be more active and wear unstable shoes like flip flops and sandals, says Dr. Arnie Herbstman, a board-certified orthopedic surgeon and Blue Cross and Blue Shield Plan medical director.

 How to treat it: Take weight off the injured ankle right away.
 Then follow the rules of RICE — rest, ice, compression and elevation.
 Take OTC pain relievers as directed.
 Once the sprain is healed, physical therapy can strengthen the ankle and help prevent future injuries.

-When to see the doctor: See a doctor as soon as possible if you cannot put weight on the foot.
+When to see the doctor: See a doctor as soon as possible if you cannot put weight on the foot so you can get the right treatment.
 Herbstman says it’s hard to tell without X-rays if the ankle is broken or sprained.
-See your doctor or go to an urgent care facility as soon as you are able so you can get the right treatment.

 Bunion